PDas2206/StatisticalDependence_UnigramLanguageModels/README.md

 string \
 collections \
 random
-## Running the programs:
+## Running the program:
-To execute the programs from the command shell, do the following steps: \
+To execute the programs from the command shell, do the following steps:
-1. Change the directory to this folder in your system. \
+1. Change the directory to this folder in your system.
 2. To now execute the programs, type the following after the prompt appears: \
 			<div align="center"> python \<filename\>.py \